japublicspot/PostGen/README.md

 When a filename is provided, the interpreter will open and evaluate the contents of that file.
 The file must be of type `.pscript`, and must be implemented using only commands supported by the interpreter as defined below.

-There are a couple of script examples in the folder `sample-scripts`.
+There are a several script examples in the folder `sample-scripts` that can be executed as described above.

 If no file is specified, then the interpreter executes normally and enters an eval loop.
 You must start by issueing `begin` with a session name.